by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

 The Pituitary Gland is the master conductor of our hormones.
-Trouble with the Hypothalamus and Pituitary Glands will affect all hormones, specially the feel good hormones, your sleep hormones and sex hormones.
-You will feel pretty bad if these hormones are not in order and you may have difficulty getting pregnant.
-Stress turns it off, so low pituitary function is common in those who are constantly busy, stressed, Post traumatic stress disorder, and over-training.
-The Pituitary Gland also helps:
+The Hypothalamus and Pituitary Glands will affect all hormones, specially the feel good hormones, your sleep hormones and sex hormones.
+You will not feel particularly well if these hormones are not in order and you may have difficulty getting pregnant.
+Stress turns it 'of'f, so low pituitary function is common in those who are constantly busy, stressed, have Post Traumatic Stress disorder or are over-trained.

-In another study, royal jelly demonstrated competition with 17 beta-estradiol for binding to the human estrogen receptors alpha and beta and provides evidence that RJ has estrogenic activity through interaction with estrogen receptors followed by endogenous gene expressions.*
+In another study, royal jelly demonstrated competition with 17 beta-estradiol for binding to the human estrogen receptors alpha and beta and provides evidence that it has estrogenic activity through interaction with estrogen receptors followed by endogenous gene expressions.

 A Theoretical Insight into the Interaction of Fatty Acids Involved in Royal Jelly with the Human Estrogen Receptor: Toshiaki Matsubara1), Hiroyuki Sugimoto2) and Misako Aida1, 1) Center for Quantum Life Sciences and Graduate School of Science, Hiroshima University 2) Yamada Apiculture Center, Inc.

 Royal jelly has estrogenic effects in vitro and in vivo.
 Mishima S, Suzuki KM, et al., J Ethnopharmacol.
 2005 Oct 3;101(1-3):215-20